Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Related work

 In addition, prior work explored participants' roles in argumentation.
-Similar to the classification of arguments, several studies in Wikipedia focused on the participants' roles based on knowledge sharing like \textit{knowledge shaper, reflective reframing [reframe],Reflective reinforcing [reinforcer], etc.} \cite{hara2016co,hara2017analysis}.
-Jain et al. suggested a scheme of social roles in order to identify stubbornness, sensibility, influence, and ignorance in Wikipedia \cite{jain2014corpus} with roles like \textit{leader, follower, rebell, etc.}.
+Similar to the classification of arguments, several studies in Wikipedia focused on the participants' roles based on knowledge sharing like \textit{knowledge shaper, reflective reframing [reframe], reflective reinforcing [reinforcer]}, and so on \citep{hara2016co,hara2017analysis}. \cite{jain2014corpus} suggested a scheme of social roles in order to identify stubbornness, sensibility, influence, and ignorance in Wikipedia with roles like \textit{leader, follower, rebel}, and so on.
 The authors argued that different participants' roles in discussions may have an influence on the outcome of decisions and identifying the roles helps in monitoring and managing the communities.

 Another view of studying argumentation is the persuasion of arguments.
-Under this perspective, studies have shown that convincing arguments had specific linguistic characteristics \cite{tan2016winning,wei2016post,durmus2019corpus,habernal2016makes}.
+Under this perspective, studies have shown that convincing arguments had specific linguistic characteristics \citep{tan2016winning,wei2016post,durmus2019corpus,habernal2016makes}.
 Studies have investigated automated methods such as machine learning techniques, to distinguish persuasive from non-persuasive arguments.
-While patterns of interaction gave good results, language was essential for the classification of persuasive arguments \cite{tan2016winning}.
-However, in successful arguments, peoples' characteristics such as debating experience, prior success in persuasion and social network features outperformed well structure in terms of language characteristics \cite{durmus2019corpus}.
+While patterns of interaction gave good results, language was essential for the classification of persuasive arguments \citep{tan2016winning}.
+However, in successful arguments, peoples' characteristics such as debating experience, prior success in persuasion and social network features outperformed well structure in terms of language characteristics \citep{durmus2019corpus}.
 In addition, argumentation characteristics such as connecting words, modal verbs, argument relevance and originality performed well in the early stages of the discussion.
-As the discussion progresses, responses deviated from the main subject with participants responding with less well-structured arguments \cite{wei2016post}.
+As the discussion progresses, responses deviated from the main subject with participants responding with less well-structured arguments \citep{wei2016post}.